builderbill

 barge framingtimber barge with level eaves

 Above is a section through the verge overhang on a gable roof showing a way of framing for an overhang at the verge, (lining sheets not shown) and at the right the effect that the level eaves will have on the barge boards.
+This method is known as boxed eaves.
 This extra work is not needed of course if the eaves are lined to follow the slope.

 Lining the eaves to seal them against the entry of vermin is all well and good, but it does stop ventilation to the roof space.
 Good ventilation to a roof is essential to prevent damp mouldy conditions that promote mildew and rot.